Aditya7398Matrix/hellodemo/README.md

 # hellodemo
 this is my first repos
-my nmae is aditya rao
+my name  is aditya rao
 author-adi rao